stormpython/brewmaster/README.md

 <img alt="BrewMaster" src="./app/static/images/brewmaster.png" width="250" height="200px">

+BrewMaster is an example Flask application created with [InsightFL](https://github.com/stormpython/insightfl), a basic Flask template.
+Interested in learning how this app was created?
+Check out the [blog]() post.
+Or if you're simply interested in the source code, follow the instructions below to fork the project.

 ### Getting Started <a name="getting-started"></a>
 #### System Requirements <a name="system-requirements"></a>
 1. [Python](https://www.python.org/downloads/)(v2.7+) with [pip](http://pip.readthedocs.org/en/latest/installing.html) installed.